Skills employers seek

 The ability to assess a situation or issue and identify key elements that need to be addressed to move on.
 You will have used this skill in your academic work to solve problems, in your choice of university course and where you decided to live.

-Being aware of the business issues affecting the sector to which you are applying.
-Having an understanding of external factors and internal structures.
+Being aware of business issues affecting the sector to which you are applying and understanding external factors and internal structures.
 You will build on this skill as you begin to apply for jobs, as you gather details about companies and follow up information sources.

 Choosing the best option by looking at the various paths open to you, identifying the pros and cons and making a balanced judgement.
 Examples include choosing your career or your university course where you need to gather information before you can begin to reach a conclusion.

 The capacity to be aware of, control, and express one's emotions.
 As well as, handling interpersonal relationships judiciously and empathetically.

 This includes the creation and development of your own side-hustle/business or it can refer to your mindset being innovative and creative.
 Make sure to let employers know of any side hustles you may have.

 This refers to the ability to switch between thinking about two different concepts or to think about multiple tasks simultaneously.
 Think about how you work flexibly between managing studies and extracurricular activities.

 Working to gain the agreement of others to a course of action, for example setting up a rota for dealing with household tasks, acting as a course representative, working on a group project.